rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 ## 2024

+-   _The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God_ by Timothy Keller
 -   _The Year of Living Biblically: One Man’s Humble Quest to follow the Bible as Literally as Possible_ by A.J.
 Jacobs
 -   _Love Does: Discover a Secretly Incredible Life in an Ordinary World_ by Bob Goff
 -   _My Dark Vanessa_ by Kate Elizabeth Russell